How it all began…

 I believe that living my life according to these core values is one of the reasons why I have been successful.
 The values have come from who I am and how I’ve worked over the last 15 years.

-Faith – Obviously faith is a value that has always been important to me and is foundational to how and why I started the company.
+Faith – Faith is a value that has always been important to me and is foundational to how and why I started the company.
 We all approach our relationship with God differently.
 But we are united in knowing that God provides for us.
 It drives how we do the work and why we do it.

 Family – Family is also very important to me and it is why I became an entrepreneur.